Experts explain what to look for when shopping for shoes that ease heel pain.

 New York City-based podiatrist Emily Splichal, MD, loves Aetrex for its wide variety of foot-friendly shoe options, including these roomy, rounded-toe Mary Janes that offer plantar fasciitis patients just the cushioning they need with a comfy footbed and generous arch support.

 “Therafit has an extensive line of shoes, boots, and sandals with arch support and a deep heel cup, all with adjustable cushioning in the heel that are made specifically for those suffering from plantar fasciitis,” says Dr. Splichal.
-Feel free to step into these lacy flats for a long day of (stylish) walking.
+Feel free to step into these comfortable kicks for a long day of (stylish) walking.

 Dansko Professional Clogs